martin-brennan/writing.martin-brennan.com/library.md

 * [Didion, Joan -- Slouching Towards Bethlehem](/slouching-towards-bethlehem/) 📖
 * [Ellis, Bret Easton -- American Psycho](/2017-reading-list) 📖
 * Ellis, Bret Easton -- The Rules of Attraction 📖
+* Faulkner, William -- The Sound and the Fury
+* Faulkner, William -- As I Lay Dying
 * Fitzgerald, F. Scott –- The Great Gatsby 📖
+* Heller, Joseph -- Catch-22
 * Hemingway, Ernest -- A Farewell to Arms
 * Hemingway, Ernest -- The First Forty-Nine Stories
 * Hemingway, Ernest -- The Old Man and the Sea 📖
 * Lee, Harper -- To Kill a Mockingbird 📖
 * Kesey, Ken -- One Flew Over the Cuckoo's Nest 📖
+* Kerouac, Jack -- On The Road
 * McCarthy, Cormac -- All The Pretty Horses 📖
 * [McCarthy, Cormac -- Blood Meridian](/2017-reading-list/) 📖🌟🌟
 * McCarthy, Cormac -- The Road 📖🌟🌟